Manage Dotfiles

 Some common dotfiles that you may have heard of or used before are:

-• If you use the Bash shell, you might have a .bash_profile and .bashrc file, both of which contain scripts that load each time you start a new terminal session and configure the shell.
+file, both of which contain scripts that load each time you start a new terminal session and configure the shell. - If you use the Zsh shell, you would have (or would've created) a

-• If you use the command line code editor Vim, you would store its configurations in a .vimrc file.
+file which configures and customises the shell. - If you use the command line code editor Vim, you would store its configurations in a

-• After setting up and configuring Git on your local machine, you would have a .gitconfig file, which would contain all your information and settings.
+file. - After setting up and configuring Git on your local machine, you would have a

-• Many programs, instead of storing their configurations in your home directory, instead store them in the hidden .config directory (folder) on your system.
+file, which would contain all your information and settings. - Many programs, instead of storing their configurations in your home directory, instead store them in the hidden .config directory (folder) on your system.

 Why Use Dotfiles?